-31. NON-CURRENT PAYABLES TO RELATED PARTIES
+28. NON-CURRENT PAYABLES TO RELATED PARTIES

 In relation to the application of IFRS 16 Leases as from 1 January 2019, "non-current payables to related parties" include non-current payables to related parties under leases of land and buildings.
-As at 31 December, the non-current portion of these payables amounts to BGN 2,972 thousand.